salwamohammed23/My_projects/README.md

 # Blog_and_Image_Generator project
  The app uses `streamlit` to create a simple interface for generating a blog post, divided into an introduction, body, and conclusion.
 It also generates relevant images to go along with the text.

+# Dashourd
+The purpose of this code is to create a Streamlit web dashboard for visualizing various types of data related to user registrations, subscriptions, course completions, capstone evaluations, coupons, and user statistics.
+The app provides interactive visualizations and tables to explore data across different time intervals (daily, weekly, monthly, yearly) and user-related metrics.